If you are receiving error messages stating that Postbox cannot copy messages to the sent folder, there could be a few possible causes:

 2) Next, determine if copying to the Sent folder is even required.
-Many ISPs automatically copy messages to the Sent folder, so having Postbox performing this operation is unnecessary, and could cause problems.
+Many ISPs automatically copy messages to the Sent folder, so having Postbox perform this operation is unnecessary and could cause duplications to occur.

 - Go to Options|Preferences / Accounts / [your problem account] / Copies & Folders / Sent.